This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 One was found in the wild with severe wing injuries and came to CuriOdyssey from Stanislaus Wildlife Care Center in Jan.
 2012.
 Another was found in Davis, CA, with a fractured right elbow.
 A wildlife rehab center donated her to Sacramento Zoo, and she was donated to CuriOdyssey in Jan.
 2012.

-Yellow billed magpies are the only endemic Californian bird (meaning they are found in California and no where else).
+Yellow-billed magpies are one of just a few that are endemic Californian birds (meaning they are found in California and no where else).

 In the Wild: 2 to 6 years

 Where do Magpies live?